Normal Male Emission and Temporary Uncleanness

 Natural bodily functions still require acknowledgment of impurity, though they do not carry the same severity as disease.

-16 “ ‘If any man has an emission of semen, then he shall bathe all his flesh in water, and be unclean until the evening.
+16 When a man has an emission of semen, he must bathe his whole body with water, and he will be unclean until evening.

-18 If a man lies with a woman and there is an emission of semen, they shall both bathe themselves in water, and be unclean until the evening.
+18 If a man lies with a woman and there is an emission of semen, both must bathe with water, and they will remain unclean until evening.

 Natural bodily functions still require acknowledgment of impurity, though they do not carry the same severity as disease.